 Raman spectra were collected over the range 100-2000 cm-1 Raman shift using a Renishaw InVia Raman microscope (3 additive scans, and excitation produced by 514.5 nm Ar-ion or 633 nm He-Ne lasers).
 Analysis was done using a focused beam on the table facet of the gemstone unless otherwise noted.
 Photoluminescence spectra were collected in the 517-1000 nm range using a Renishaw InVia Raman microscope (single scan, and excitation produced by 514.5 nm Ar-ion laser).
 Analysis was done using a focused beam on the table facet of the gemstone unless otherwise noted, and the laser intensity was adjusted to avoid detector saturation caused by sample fluorescence.
+No optic axis diagram available.
+The location of the optic axis could not be determined.

-Visible Absorption | min. path length: 9.5 mm
+Visible Absorption | min. path length: 9.0 mm